lirfu/LirfuGraph/README.md

 # LirfuGraph
-An extensional library for data presentation in Java.
+An extensional library and a quick solution for data presentation and comparison in Java.

 ## What can it do?
 It has a built-in simple window builder for basic graph tiling.